 Be ready to hunt for treasure.
 It’s really important to realize that content marketing / demand generation is a long-term strategy.
 Many of the “hand raisers” you engage won’t be your ultimate buyers.
 But that doesn’t mean they should be ignored.
 Approach the nurture process as a treasure hunt.
 Look for clues and connections.
 Sometimes, hand raisers are in the right company, but in the wrong role for your offerings.
 In these cases, look for opportunities to ask for introductions to the right decision makers.
 Other hand raisers may be in the right role, in the wrong company.
 For example, if you sell to large enterprises, don’t quickly dismiss all independent consultants or small businesses who engage with your content just because they don’t fit your ideal client account profile.
 Perhaps they work closely with many of your ideal prospects.
 You may be surprised at their range of influence if you can turn them into an advocate.

 Of course, sometimes you hit the mother lode, and attract the ideal hand raiser: in the right role, in the right company, but they don’t currently have a need.
 It’s easy to put these people on the back burner while you’re chasing the hot leads.
 But be careful here.
 If you can serve these ideal prospects with valuable content over time, you put yourself in the perfect position to be top of mind when they finally are ready to buy.

 If any of these points resonate with you, or have you scratching your head, we’d love to help.
-Authentic Brand helps our clients create realistic, scalable, strategic, and effective content marketing programs.
-In addition to our core offerings, we have developed a comprehensive community of authentic allies who specialize in marketing automation implementation and technology, demand generation tools, and contract services to augment your team as you scale.
+Authentic Brand helps our clients create realistic, scalable, strategic, and effective marketing programs.
+In addition to our core services, we have developed a comprehensive community of authentic allies (independent consultants and small agencies) who specialize in marketing automation implementation and technology, demand generation tools, and content services to augment your team as you scale.
 Contact us to discuss how we can help you grow.